piatkowski/wckalkulator/readme.md

 - **Fieldset** - store manager can create the fieldset (set of custom product fields) which consists of different **Fields**.
 Fieldset must have at least one **Field** and the expression (formula) to calculate the product price
 - **Expression/Formula** - mathematical and/or logical expression using to calculate the woocommerce custom price.
 The expression can be single-line (one-line) or conditional. **Expression** is protected and calculated only server-side.
 - **Validation** - each **Field** has specific requirements to be met.
 Incorrect values make it impossible to calculate the woocommerce custom price and add the product to the cart.
+- **Global Parameters** - are numeric variables which can be used in formulas across all fieldsets.

 ## Features

-- define unlimited field sets with unlimited woocommerce custom fields
+- define unlimited fieldsets with unlimited fields
 - fields are displayed in product page, cart and order details,
 - **expression builder**
-- define single-line expression to calculate the price (custom woocommerce price)
+- define single-line expression to calculate the price
 - define unlimited conditional expressions to calculate the price
-- attach fieldset to: all products/catgories, selected products/categories
+- attach fieldset to: all products/catgories/tags, selected products/categories/tags
 - **supported variable products**
 - **supported multisite**
 - the plugin is translatable
-- create personalized product in woocommerce
 - every field has built-in validation tests
-- the product will be removed from user\'s cart when shop manager updates the fieldset settings
+- the product will be removed from user's cart when shop manager updates the fieldset settings
 - **product shortcodes are supported**
 - **the formula is protected and will not be shown to the user** - the price is calculated only server-side
 - regular and sale price are supported
 - supported price filters
 - customizable HTML code of every field
-- HTML template of every field can be overridden in a theme directory
+- HMTL template of every field can be overridden in a theme directory
+- static fields such as HTML, Heading, Paragraph, Hidden, Link, Attachment
+- math functions to use in the expression
+- additional functions for radio group, checkbox group (sum, max, min), range date picker (days between dated)
+- global parameters can be defined and used in formula
+- ability to edit product fields after from a cart

 Full documentation at: [wckalkulator.com](https://wckalkulator.com)

 == Changelog ==

+2022-06-14 v.1.2.2

+- add notices

+2022-06-13 v.1.2.1

+- fixed issue with price calculation

 2022-06-13 v.1.2.0